rse-ops/landscape/README.md

 ## How does it work?

-The site here renders from Latex, which we convert to markdown.
+The site here renders from LaTex, which we convert to markdown.
 This will happen in continuous integration, but you can also do it locally!
 E.g., you might first want to make changes to LaTeX files in the [src](src) folder, and then build a container to compile the PDF: